Australian Government Bureau of Meteorology

 Severe Thunderstorm Warning

-for Hunter and parts of Mid North Coast, Metropolitan, Central Tablelands, North West Slopes and Plains, Central West Slopes and Plains and Upper Western Forecast Districts.
+for parts of Northern Rivers, Mid North Coast, North West Slopes and Plains, Upper Western, Northern Tablelands and Central West Slopes and Plains Forecast Districts.

 Weather Situation

-Mid North Coast, Hunter, Metropolitan, Central Tablelands, North West Slopes and Plains, Central West Slopes and Plains and Upper Western
+Northern Rivers, Mid North Coast, North West Slopes and Plains, Central West Slopes and Plains, Upper Western and Northern Tablelands

-Severe thunderstorms are likely to produce damaging winds and large hailstones in the warning area over the next several hours.
-Locations which may be affected include Newcastle, Gosford, Sydney, Tamworth, Bourke and Scone.
+Severe thunderstorms are likely to produce heavy rainfall that may lead to flash flooding and possible damaging wind gusts in the warning area over the next several hours.
+Locations which may be affected include Grafton, Walgett, Maclean, Woodenbong, Drake and Baryulgil.

 The State Emergency Service advises that people should: